 This is the best mango sago recipe if you love a mango sago pudding or mango sago cups but you don’t love the half cup of sugar or cups of coconut cream and condensed milk that go into this delicious Southeast Asian dessert.
 Don’t get me wrong, I adore coconut cream and condensed milk works for many desserts, but they’re just not needed here.

 Another reason this is the best mango sago recipe is because we actually use sago.
 It’s curious how many mango sago recipes that I stumble upon that use tapioca instead of sago.
 Why aren’t they just called mango tapioca recipes?
 Sago and tapioca are a bit ‘same same but different’ but they’re not the same.
 I’ll explain the similarities and differences between sago and tapioca below.

-I’ve called this a Southeast Asian mango sago recipe because you’ll find variations of mango sago desserts right across the region.
-I’ve noticed that some recipes attribute the origin of mango sago to a Hong Kong chain called Honeymoon Dessert, which appears to specialise in Southeast Asian desserts, however, I guarantee you that mango sago was being made and eaten well before the business was founded in 1995!
+I’ve called this a Southeast Asian mango sago recipe because you’ll find variations of mango sago desserts right across the region, here in Cambodia, as well as other countries in Southeast Asia.
+I’ve noticed that some recipes attribute the origin of mango sago to a Hong Kong chain called Honeymoon Dessert, which appears to specialise in Southeast Asian desserts, however, I guarantee you that mango sago was being made and eaten here in Southeast Asia long before the Chinese business was founded in 1995!

 Before I tell you more about our mango sago recipe, I have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve used and liked our recipes, please consider supporting Grantourismo by supporting our original, epic, first-of-its-kind Cambodian culinary history and cookbook on Patreon for as little as the price of a mango smoothie or two a month.
 Or, you could buy us a coffee.
 Although we’ll use our coffee money to buy cooking ingredients for recipe testing instead.